Italian submarine Neghelli: Construction and career

 On 13 December 1940, at 20:22 while patrolling on the surface in an area 45 miles north of Marsa Matruh in the position 32°37′N 26°44′E, she sighted a British cruiser thought to be HMS Southampton.
 Neghelli closed in and at 20:36 fired a spread of four torpedoes, stayed on the surface to observe the results.
 One torpedo hit the target, which turned out to be HMS Coventry.
 The cruiser opened fire in the direction of the submarine, forcing her to dive and move away.
 HMS Coventry was damaged and was forced to return to Alexandria for repairs which lasted until 20 January 1941 and didn't return to action until late March 1941.

 Neghellis heroics were reported in the war bulletin no. 191 of 15 December 1940, claiming the sinking of the British cruiser.
 Captain Ferracuti was decorated with a Silver Medal of Military Valor for this attack.

 On 14 January 1941 Neghelli departed from Leros for an offensive mission targeting traffic in and out of Piraeus.
-No news were heard from her since the departure.
+No news was heard from her since the departure.
 From the British documents released after the war, it appears that on 19 January 1941 Neghelli first attacked Greek destroyer Psara early in the morning, then at 11:53 she attacked British convoy AS-12 heading from Piraeus to Alexandria.
 Convoy AS-12 was composed of steamers Clan Cumming, Clan MacDonald and Empire Song escorted by the anti-aircraft cruiser HMS Calcutta, destroyers HMS Greyhound, HMS Janus, and HMS Defender.
 One of Neghelli 's torpedoes struck the steamer Clan Cumming (7264 GRT) in the position 37°15′N 24°04′E, near the San Giorgio island, causing serious damage and forcing her to return to Piraeus escorted by HMS Janus.
 The remaining destroyers counterattacked with depth charges, and finally HMS Greyhound was able to hit the submarine, which sank with all hands 40 miles northeast of Falkonera.